 techniques.
 Each coat will take about 10 minutes to apply per panel and between

-20 minutes to an hour between recoating for the paint to cure.<br>Apply
+20 minutes to an hour between recoating for the paint to cure.

 three to four coats using the recommended drying time specified on the paint can